Podocarpus macrophyllus (Buddhist Pine) Indoor Care, Common Problems and Solutions

 Pruning

-Pruning Yew Plum Pine requires pinching of the growing tips to encourage a compact growth and control the height of the plant.
+Pruning Yew Plum Pine involes removal of dead or yellowing leaves to keep the plant healthy.
+Pinch off the growing tips to encourage a compact growth and control the height of the plant.
+Trim leggy or uneven branches to maintain a compact shape.

 Buddhist Pine, Podocarpus macrophyllus

-Buddhist Pine problems include elongated leaves, brown leaf tips, pests and diseases among others.
+Buddhist Pine common problems include elongated leaves, brown leaf tips, drooping leaves, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Pests

-Common pests in Buddhist Pine are scale insects and mealybugs.
+Common pests in Buddhist Pine are scale insects, spidermites, and mealybugs.
 Isolate the affected plant to prevent spread to the other plants and treat it with horticultural oil as recommended by the manufacturer.

 Lower leaves long and elongated